Do You Need a Bathroom Remodel Permit? Complete Guide

 These projects are typically exempt from permit requirements:

-- Replacing an existing exhaust fan (same location and vent)
+- Replacing an existing exhaust fan in the same location using the same vent

 Exemptions vary by city.
 Always check your local requirements.